Work With Us.

 Where you're respected, supported, and paid fairly — and where families truly value your work?

 At Little Hearts Speech Therapy, we’re redefining private practice: fewer sessions, deeper care, and a therapist-first model built for long-term alignment.
-We're now hiring a pediatric SLP (CF’s welcome to apply) to join our growing, highly regarded team — someone who’s grounded, collaborative, and excited to support little ones across home, school, and in-office settings.
+We're now hiring a pediatric SLP to join our growing, highly regarded team — someone who’s grounded, collaborative, and excited to support little ones across home, school, and in certain cases in-office sessions.

 Why This Role Is Different

-All settings, all support.
-Sessions take place in homes, daycares, preschools, and our office.
+• All settings, all support.
+Sessions take place in homes, daycares, preschools, and in certain cases in-office.

 Pay